bluesky/ophyd/doc/source/status.rst

 The callback may receive a subset of these depending on how much we can know about the progress of a particular action.
-In the case of :meth:`ophyd.status.MoveStatus.watch` and `ophyd.areadetector.trigger_mixins.ADTriggerStatus`, we know a lot, from which one can build a frequently-updating progress bar with a realistic estimated time of completion.
-In the case of a generic :meth:`ophyd.status.DeviceStatus.watch`, we only know the name of the assocated Device, when the action starts, and when the action ends.
+In the case of :obj:`ophyd.status.MoveStatus` and :obj:`ophyd.areadetector.trigger_mixins.ADTriggerStatus`, we know a lot, from which one can build a frequently-updating progress bar with a realistic estimated time of completion.
+In the case of a generic :obj:`ophyd.status.DeviceStatus`, we only know the name of the assocated Device, when the action starts, and when the action ends.

 Status API details